CONSIDERING VIVITROL TREATMENTFOR YOUR PROGRAM

 CRIMINAL JUSTICE PROGRAMS OFFERING VIVITROL AND COUNSELING

-VIVITROL plus counseling is a treatment option in approximately 600 programs across the United States.
+VIVITROL plus counseling is a treatment option in approximately 700 programs across the United States.
 This treatment is being prescribed by healthcare providers to appropriate individuals in a variety of criminal justice settings, including specialized court and reentry programs.
-Learn more about incorporating VIVITROL and counseling into your program:Specialized Court Programs Reentry Programs
+Learn more about offering VIVITROL and counseling as part of your program.Specialized Court Programs Reentry Programs

 VIVITROL is a prescription medication prescribed and administered by a healthcare professional.